What is osteogenesis imperfecta in children?

 How can I help my child live with osteogenesis imperfecta?

-Avoiding fractures.
-If your baby has medium to severe OI, he or she needs to be picked up, diapered, and
+Preventing fractures.
+If your baby has medium to severe OI, they need to be picked up, diapered, and dressed

-dressed very carefully.
-His or her position should be changed throughout the day.
+very carefully.
+Their position should be changed throughout the day.
+As your baby

-As your baby gets older, it will be important to help him or her avoid injuries.
-A
+gets older, it will be important to help them avoid injuries.
+A physical or occupational

-Avoiding infection.
+Preventing infection.
 Your baby may be more likely to get colds and other respiratory infections.
-And he
+And they

-or she may get sicker with an infection.
-Make sure your baby has all of his vaccines
+may get sicker with an infection.
+Make sure your baby has all of their advised vaccines

 (immunizations).
-During cold and flu season, stay away from crowds.
-Make sure that
+During cold and flu season, keep your child away from crowds.
+Make

-you wash your hands well.
-As your child gets older, teach him or her to do the same.
+sure that you wash your hands and your child’s hands well.
+As your child gets older,

 about pain medicine or other ways to lessen pain.

-Dealing with challenges.
-As your child gets older, he or she may have emotional and physical challenges.
+Coping with challenges.
+As your child gets older, they may have emotional and physical challenges.

-Weight management.
-When your child gets older he or she may gain weight because of the decreased physical
+Managing weight.
+When your child gets older, they may gain weight because of the decreased physical

 When should I call my child's healthcare provider?

-Has changes in his or her behavior that may mean an injury or other problem.
+Has changes in their behavior that may mean an injury or other problem.
 For example,

 your baby may be fussy or irritable.